 After each small cut, look at the tip of the nail head-on.
 If you see a whitish center in the middle of the nail, then you know you aren’t nearing the quick and can make another small cut.

-When that center starts to darken, you are getting closer to the quick and should stop cutting.
+When that center starts to darken or start to look pinkish, you are getting closer to the quick and should stop cutting.

 For dogs that have some white nails and some black, you can use this to gauge.
 Trim the white nails first.
 You can see the quick, and this will give you an idea of how much of the nail you were safely able to trim.

 Keep in mind that each of your dog's nails may touch the ground and naturally file down differently, so you can get a rough idea of where the quick is by looking at the lighter coloured nails, but the amount you cut off will depend on how long the nail is, to begin with.

 These tricks aren’t foolproof, but they can help you get comfortable with trimming black dog nails.
 When you see signs that you are getting close to the quick, we recommend stopping there.